Unique Cultural Tours

 Day 3: Cocora Valley

 The Cocora Valley is quickly becoming one of the most famous spots in the region for visitors, as it has rolling hills of towering wax palm trees, some more than 150 years old.
 By mid-day there are many tourists, but we’ll get there as dawn breaks.
-In addition to the stunning views, we may see the Andean Condor, as there are only a couple pairs that live in this area.
+In addition to the stunning views, we may see the Andean Condor, as there are a couple pairs that live in this area.

 Also likely to see: Masked Trogon, Black-billed Mountain Toucan, Acorn Woodpecker, Golden-plumed Parakeet, Azara’s Spinetail, Cinnamon Flycatcher, and the Green Jay.

-Day 5: Villamaria
+Day 5: Minca

 Day 6: Minca